ariga/atlas/doc/md/guides/sqlite/check-constraint.md

 ### Introduction

 CHECK constraints are critical for maintaining data integrity in SQLite.
-By using CHECK constraint, we can define rules for valid data entry and prevent the insertion of incorrect, inconsistent, or unwanted data into a table.
+By using CHECK constrainst, we can define rules for valid data entry and prevent the insertion of incorrect, inconsistent, or unwanted data into a table.

 In this article, we'll explore the basics of CHECK constraints in SQLite, including how to define and use them, and some best practices for working with them.
 We will also see how we can manage CHECK constraints in a SQLite schema easily using [Atlas](https://atlasgo.io/), an open-source schema management tool.

 ### What is the `CHECK` constraint in SQLite?

-A CHECK constraint allows you to specify a boolean expression that must result in `TRUE` in order to `INSERT` a row in a table.
+A CHECK constraint allows you to specify a boolean expression that must result in `TRUE` in order to insert a row in a table.
 This expression can refer to one or more columns in the table, and can be used to enforce various kinds of data constraints, such as requiring a certain range of values or making sure that certain fields are not null.
 The constraint ensures that the inserted or updated values in a column must follow certain criteria.

 ### When do we need `CHECK` constraints?